MohamedYasser97/BatsyBot/README.md

 ## How this works
   The first thing that happens is that an instance of [Twit's](https://www.npmjs.com/package/twit) package is created with your own
-  API keys.
+  Twitter API keys.
 After that, a __user stream__ is created to wait and listen for incoming follows, tweets and DMs.
 Read [Twitter's API documentation](https://developer.twitter.com/en/docs.html) to know about other streams.\
   \
   When the stream receives an incoming object it triggers the respective __handler__.
 Handlers in my project